ssilverman/TeensyDMX/README.md

     that are too short in duration, less than 1196us.
 Accompanying this are: a way to enable and disable the feature and a way to tell whether a packet is too short.
+11. Added a way to heuristically track the count of packets that are too long.
-11. Improved IDLE and timeout handling logic in the receiver.
+12. Improved IDLE and timeout handling logic in the receiver.

 ## The TODO list